polokegom/Parallel_Computing/README.md

-This is a repo built to test parallel computation for computationally or big data intensive tasks
+This is a repo built to test parallel computating frameworks for computationally operations